 There are a number of advantages to investing in the resale condo market, let’s cover our top reasons why you should consider resale investment opportunities in the Toronto market.

 It’s our favourite question, “Are presale condos cheaper?”
-You might be surprised to hear that presale is more expensive than resale as it was only a handful of years ago that your pre-construction condo investment was almost always priced below resale counterparts, which is why the pre-construction condo vs resale condo market earned such a good reputation among investors.
+You might be surprised to hear that presale is more expensive than resale as it was only a handful of years ago that your pre-construction condo investment was almost always priced below resale counterparts.
+This is why the pre-construction condo vs resale condo market earned such a good reputation among investors.
 But today, with a growing number of pre-construction investment condos being built—especially in Toronto—the cost to build is more expensive.
 It’s a simple case of supply and demand and pre-construction pricing is fast out-pacing its re-sale counterpart.

-MYTH #2 Investing in a Pre-Construction Condo Guarantees a Higher ROI
+MYTH #2: Investing in a Pre Construction Vs Resale Condo Guarantees a Higher ROI

 Consumers are getting fooled by the hype around any hot new projects in a great location and are quick to pull the trigger by putting their money into them.
-Some new construction condo developments are actually charging more per square foot than resale is trading for in the same area.
-The lack of education for some investors could lead them to overpaying.
+Most new construction condo developments are actually charging more per square foot than resale is trading for in the same area.
+The lack of education for some investors could lead them to overpay.

 If you meet these three major qualifications you’re likely a good candidate for resale investing.